Lesson 4: Writing data

 -

-When deleting a roleplayer in a relation, the relation must also be deleted manually if required.
-A relation is only deleted automatically if all of its roleplayers are deleted.
+When deleting a entity or relation playing a role in another relation that should also be removed, the relation must also be deleted manually.
+A relation is only deleted automatically if all of its role players are deleted (until

 Updating data